codeoverflow-org/nodecg-io-docs/docs/getting_started/install.md

 nodecg-io uninstall
 ```

-This will remove the `nodecg-io` directory inside your nodecg installation and also will remove it from the loaded bundle paths in your nodecg configuration.
+This will remove the `nodecg-io` directory inside your NodeCG installation and also will remove it from the loaded bundle paths in your NodeCG configuration.